Dr. Sarah Apple Kingsley, PT, DPT

-An avid practitioner and LYT Method Yoga Instructor, Sarah incorporates key yoga principles targeting posture, core connection, stability, myofascial opening and breathing techniques into her treatment sessions to promote neuromotor remapping.
+An avid practitioner of LYT Method yoga, Sarah incorporates key yoga principles targeting posture, core connection, stability, myofascial opening and breathing techniques into her treatment sessions to promote neuromotor remapping.
 By incorporating a holistic approach into diagnosis and treatment, Sarah strives to provide the maximum benefit to her patients’ mind, body, mood and mobility.
-Sarah is also receiving her nutrition certification from the Food Matters Institute in order to guide her clients toward healthier food habits and nutritional supplements to further improve results in cognitive and physical levels of functioning.
+Sarah has also received her nutrition certification from the Food Matters Institute in order to guide her clients toward healthier food habits and nutritional supplements to further improve results in cognitive and physical levels of functioning.

 When she’s not treating, Sarah enjoys hiking with her husband and dog, gardening, plant-based cooking, waterskiing, stand-up paddle boarding, beach trips and watching sunsets.